Unleaded prices have dropped 2p from 112.2 p/litre to 110.2 p/litre

 Diesel prices have fallen 1.5p from 112.7 p/litre to 111.2 p/litre.

 The price difference between diesel and unleaded has grown to 1 p/litre.

 The South East has recorded the highest price for unleaded at 110.7 p/litre.
 The North has recorded the lowest price for unleaded at 109.5 p/litre.

 East Anglia has recorded the highest diesel price at 111.8 p/litre.
 Northern Ireland has the cheapest diesel at 110.0 p/litre.

 Supermarket prices for unleaded now average 106.5 p/litre.

-The gap between supermarket prices and the UK average for unleaded remains at 2.0 ppl.
+The gap between supermarket prices and the UK average for unleaded has risen to 3.7 p/litre.

 (Fuel price data is supplied by Experian Catalist in cooperation with AllStar Business Solutions)